rgl/WinDHCP/README.md

-# WinDHCP
+# About

 [![Build status](https://github.com/rgl/WinDHCP/workflows/Build/badge.svg)](https://github.com/rgl/WinDHCP/actions?query=workflow%3ABuild)

-A Windows DHCP Server Written in C#
+This is an incomplete DHCP Server that can run in any Windows edition.

-## Overview

-WinDHCP is windows service written in C#.
-It provides the basic DHCP functionality necessary to assign IP addresses on your LAN w/ subnet, gateway, and dns information.
-Currently it only processes DHCP Discover and Request messages, all others are ignored.
-WinDHCP was written using Visual Studio 2022 Community and has only been compiled and tested for .NET 4.8 on Windows 10.
-For more information on what DHCP is see http://en.wikipedia.org/wiki/DHCP.
+It only supports DHCPv4 Discover/Request messages on Ethernet networks.

+For more information about DHCP see http://en.wikipedia.org/wiki/DHCP.

 ## Motivation

-Many of the cheap commodity routers currently available have very poor DHCP implementations.
-The freely available DHCP offerings on the internet primarily target Linux/Unix environments (ISC DHCP, for example, will not compile on Windows).
-WinDHCP makes it possible and easy to set up any Windows machine as a DHCP server.
+This was put together because the Hyper-V Default Switch comes with a DHCP service (managed by the Internet Connection Sharing service aka ICS) that cannot be configured and does not play well with Packer/Vagrant and VMs reboots.

+This can be used as a DHCP server for the Packer/Vagrant VM images at [rgl/debian-vagrant](https://github.com/rgl/debian-vagrant), [rgl/ubuntu-vagrant](https://github.com/rgl/ubuntu-vagrant), and [rgl/windows-vagrant](https://github.com/rgl/windows-vagrant).